eramons/techblog/content/post/raspi_radio.md

 When installing software, it's always worth of it to check the official available binaries.
 That's where I started when trying out this approach, however there were no available binaries for 32-bit ARM architectures.
 The only way would be to build mpd from source.
 I'm including the instructions to do so.

-The precondition if choosing this approach would be that Raspberry OS is already up and running.
+_The precondition to follow this instructions is that Raspberry OS is already up and running._

  Connect to the raspi via SSH and then install git:
 ```
 sudo apt-get instal git
 ```